Recent Updates

 May 19, 2025: ITTF, YOU’RE A JOKE!!!!

-Dropped a video of the rubber damaged drama at WTTC Doha on YouTube, includes Wang’s post-match interview and a replay of the incident.
+Dropped a video of the rubber-damaged drama at WTTC Doha on YouTube, including Wang’s post-match interview and a replay of the incident.
 I’ll share the updates on the racket incident here: Racket, Damaged.
 Again.

 Apr 20, 2025: Wrapped up my thoughts on Wang’s World Cup run: Chuqin’s 2025 World Cup: A Fight, Not a Fall